 Federal Jurisdiction (3 cr.)
-DN848 Federal question cases, diversity of citizenship, jurisdictional amount, removal jurisdiction and pro-
+DN848 Federal question cases, diversity of citizenship, jurisdictional amount, removal jurisdiction and procedure, conflicts between state and federal jurisdiction, appellate jurisdiction.
+Professors Grove, Harvey, Hodes

 Government Procedure (2 cr.)
 DN889 This course is designed to expose the student to the body of law regulating the method by which the government lets contracts for the purchase of goods and supplies.
 Faculty